IreneMercy/Github/README.md

 Irene Mercy

+## Project Setup

+Fork the repository On your terminal run the command git clone "project link" On your terminal, cd Github-Project On tour terminal then run the command code. to open the project on your text editor.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.